carbon-language/carbon-lang/flang/documentation/OpenMP-semantics.md

     We should abort in case of errors because there is no point to perform further checks if it is not a legal OpenMP construct
-    4. N.B.
-Consider moving this code and the do-loops code to the parser namespace.
 3. Validate the structured-block
     1. Structured-block is a block of executable statements
     1. Single entry and single exit